 Your credit report and number score provide a detailed summary of your credit history.
 When you apply for loans, lenders use one or more reporting bureaus, including TransUnion, Experian, and Equifax, to access your information.
 If the Covid-19 pandemic caused your credit scores to fall, now is the time to create a strategic financial plan.
-In this article, we provide five effective ways to help you increase your credit scores and put you on the path of financial stability again.
+In this article, we provide five effective ways to help you learn how to improve your credit score or increase your credit scores and put you on the path to financial stability again.

 You might be wondering, why do my loans keep getting declined?
 The answer could be your credit score.
 You can learn your credit score numbers and history from all three credit report bureaus.
 Annual Credit Report is an online website accessible to consumers to request free copies.
 You can only receive one document from each bureau per year at no charge on this site.

 When you receive your credit reports, check for errors, fraudulent accounts, and incorrect information.
-The following factors influence your credit scores;
+The following factors influence your credit score;

 You can easily dispute erroneous information on the bureaus’ websites or through sites like Credit Karma.
 Sometimes, you may have to contact the lender listed on the credit report that provided the information.
 Once you submit your dispute, it will take up to 30 days to investigate and receive the result.

 The first step to rebuilding your credit is to create a budget.
 You want to control your money and not let your finances control you.
 A budget will help you with efficient financial planning and monitoring your expenses, earned income, taxes, and savings, and retirement portfolio.
 Mentally, develop a mindset comprising self-discipline to take charge of your spending habits to save.

 Record your goals where you want to be financially five years from now and how you plan to accomplish them.
 A strong mindset and self-discipline will help you with the journal.
 Compare your actual monthly expenses, income, and savings to your budget to ensure you live within your financial means and save as planned.